iimagineer/Lantern-Share/README.md

 # Lantern-Share
-Share proxy in lan using lantern
+Share proxy in lan using lantern on Mac